 Tickets were on sale a year before the show and so we had to wait a painful long year to see it.
-When it finally came we were so excited.
+When it finally came we were so so so excited.

-The concert was hosted in the Royal Albert Hall, South Kensington.
-We arrived fairly early so decided to head upstairs to their restaurant where we grabbed a pizza and coke.
+The concert was hosted in the Royal Albert Hall, South Kensington – never actually been.
+We arrived fairly early so decided to head upstairs to their restaurant where we grabbed a delicious pizza and coke.
 When the doors were open we joined a long queue into the venue.

-Once the hall was filled, the conductor appeared on stage, welcomed every one, and encouraged everybody to cheer along to their favourite bits or scenes.
-And then the magic began… (excuse the pun).
-People cheered along to their favourite characters which made the experience more fun and we loved watching the movie again in a more dimensional way.
+Once the hall was filled, the conductor appeared on stage, welcomed every one, and encouraged everybody to cheer along to their favourite characters or scenes in the movies.

-Listening to one of our favourite film score through a live orchestra was an unforgettable experience and one we cannot wait to relive again.
-We look forward to going to the next Harry Potter film in concert.
+Overall, listening to one of our favourite film score through a live orchestra was a truly unforgettable experience and one we cannot wait to relive again.
+Fortunately for us, they are returning with all 8 movies!
+Hella yeh!

 I highly, highly recommend attending this event!
 It’s incredible!!!!

 For more information on how you can purchase tickets, please click the link below: